-The Underwriters initially propose to offer part of the shares of Common Stock directly to the public at the public offering price set forth on the cover page hereof and part to certain dealers at a price that represents a concession not in excess of \$ a share under the public offering price.
-Any Underwriter may allow, and such dealers may reallow, a concession not in excess of \$ a share to other Underwriters or to certain other dealers.
+The Underwriters initially propose to offer part of the shares of Common Stock directly to the public at the public offering price set forth on the cover page hereof and part to certain dealers at a price that represents a concession not in excess of \$.49 a share under the public offering price.
+Any Underwriter may allow, and such dealers may reallow, a concession not in excess of \$.10 a share to other Underwriters or to certain other dealers.
+After the initial offering of the shares of Common Stock, the offering price and other selling terms may from time to time be varied by the Representatives.